 By using listings with variations, sellers can offer variations of the same product in a single listing.

-Selling different brands of an item, such as jeans, in a single listing
+Selling different brands or models of an item in a single listing

-Offering a choice between two entirely different items, such as a watch or pair of shoes
+Offering a choice between two different items, such as a watch or pair of shoes

-Selling items that aren't in similar condition, such as a new and a refurbished laptop, in the same listing
+Selling items that would have different item conditions, such as a new and a refurbished laptop, in the same listing

 Listing contact information (including home page web addresses that promote websites outside of eBay) in the title, subtitle, item location, or images is only allowed when the item for sale is a domain name.